Hey there friend, and Welcome aboard!!

-A DAC: A Digital to Analog converters job is to convert the 1’s and 0’s from your computer, into an analog sound that you hear (and vice versa).
-During a microphone recording, the computer takes the analog (your voice), and coverts it into data that it can understand (1’s and 0’s).
-Basically either of these exchanges are always happening depending on what you’re doing.
+- A DAC: A Digital to Analog converters job is to convert the 1’s and 0’s from your computer, into an analog sound that you hear (and vice versa).
+During a microphone recording, the computer takes the analog (your voice) and converts it into data that it can understand (1’s and 0’s).
+Basically, either of these exchanges is always happening depending on what you’re doing.
 The only reason you would upgrade a DAC is if your existing one is crappy.
-You’ll know because it either won’t be loud enough, or just generally sound bad (noise, crackling, etc).
-I also go into more detail about it in the article mentioned above. 🙂
+You’ll know because it either won’t be loud enough or just generally sound bad (noise, crackling, etc).
+What is a USB DAC?

 For instance, if you have a bad DAC and buy an amp, you’ll only be magnifying bad sound by raising the volume level.
 This is why it’s important to consider just what you will need and not need.

 At the end of the day though, I’m nitpicking a little.
-Most entry level closed backs will sound great and the discrepancies in sound quality are somewhat marginal when you’re starting out.
+Most entry-level closed backs will sound great and the discrepancies in sound quality are somewhat marginal when you’re starting out.

-Bass.
+- Bass.
 Here our options are varied.
 Pop sounds very good with heavy bass as well as bass that’s on the more neutral side.
 I enjoy Indie Pop especially with a wide range of headphones.
 So we’ll be cognizant to include an array today, not just some that are more bass oriented.
-Hooray!

-Treble.
+- Treble.
 There has to be some excitement in the treble, but I’ve found that even with a darker headphone like the HD600, Pop sounds fantastic.
 It’s more about overall detail than sparkle in my opinion, but some of that is fine as well.

-Mid-range.
+- Mid-range.
 I’ve found that a good, balanced mid-range is ideal, but if the headphone is more V-shaped (with recessed mids) it’s not as big of an issue as it would be with other genres.

-Soundstage/Instrument Separation.
+- Soundstage/Instrument Separation.
 This is always one of the more important traits of a headphone, as it will give you more of an out of body, 3D type of experience.
 If you’re used to headphones that don’t get this right, i.e. sounds stacking on top of each other, you’re in the right place!

 Entry Level ($0-100)

-Philips SHP9500.
-Yep, it’s the headphone I always recommend a long with the V6.
+- Philips SHP9500.
+Yep, it’s the headphone I always recommend along with the V6.
 Great for most genres, with an incredibly open, airy, and detailed sound.
-As an open back can, this is perhaps the closest you’ll get to a higher end headphone, specifically the HD600.
-I talk much more in depth in my review and video about this relationship.
+As an open back can, this is perhaps the closest you’ll get to a higher-end headphone, specifically the HD600.
+I talk much more in-depth in my review and video about this relationship.
 Learn more: Philips SHP9500 Review!

-Sony MDR V6.
-Perhaps the best buy you could make in regards to mixing/mastering/reference, this headphone has been around since the mid 80’s and for good reason.
+- Sony MDR V6.
+Perhaps the best buy you could make in regards to mixing/mastering/reference, this headphone has been around since the mid-’80s and for good reason.
 You can never go wrong in purchasing a pair, and I’m convinced every engineer should have one lying around.
 Learn more: Sony MDR V6 Review!

-Audio Technica ATH M40x.
-This may be your go to option in this price category.
+- Audio Technica ATH M40x.
+This may be your go-to option in this price category.
 It’s about the best overall sound in terms of enjoyment that exists at this level or any other.
-Not quite as bass oriented as a 50/50x, but what’s there is magnificent.
+Not quite as bass-oriented as a 50/50x, but what’s there is magnificent.
 Learn more: Audio Technica ATH M40x Review!!

-Status Audio CB 1.
-Yeah this is a worthy entry into the lineup, and has a marvelous Soundstage given that it’s a closed back.
+- Status Audio CB 1.
+Yeah, this is a worthy entry into the lineup and has a marvelous Soundstage given that it’s a closed-back.
 What is Soundstage?
 It’s also got some great detail and instrument separation, with a bass similar to the 40x’s but maybe a bit less controlled/cohesive.
 Learn more: Status Audio CB 1 Review!!

-Beyerdynamic DT990.
+- Beyerdynamic DT990.
 A fantastic bass oriented headphone that still somehow sounds spacious and detailed.
 The DT990 is an easy choice for all things that involve lots of impact, but they’re also more than good enough for, well, anything really.
 Learn more: Beyerdynamic DT990 Pro vs. Premium!

-Sennheiser HD600/650.
-The 600’s are my go to headphones for an all purpose set, and will do fantastic with Pop as they provide an extremely detailed mid-range and incredible instrument separation.
+- Sennheiser HD600/650.
+The 600’s are my go-to headphones for an all-purpose set and will do fantastic with Pop as they provide an extremely detailed mid-range and incredible instrument separation.
 Learn more: Sennheiser HD600 Review!

-HIFIMAN HE400i.
+- HIFIMAN HE400i.
 This is a warmer sounding headphone than the HD600, but also has incredible detail, a bit more bass, and somewhat of a brighter treble (though still not harsh).
 An excellent choice if you’re looking for a signature like this.
 Learn more: HIFIMAN HE4ooi Review!!

-Sennheiser HD25.
+- Sennheiser HD25.
 These would make a great portable option because they’re lightweight but extremely durable.
 I’ve talked ad nausea about this in my videos, and even went so far as a Stress Test! 😛 You can see that in my review.
 Other than that, the sound is extremely intense and exciting, which does well for more upbeat, EDM type of pop music with heavy bass and a fast sound.
-These handle fast music with relative ease, and therefore are a great option for DJ’s, Metal music, Pop, Rap, and anything of the like.
-The Best Headphones for Metal.
+These handle fast music with relative ease and therefore are a great option for DJ’s, Metal music, Pop, Rap, and anything of the like.
 If you’re looking to be blown away, look no further.
 Learn more: Sennheiser HD25 Review!

-V-Moda Crossfade M100.
+- V-Moda Crossfade M100.
 Perhaps the best pure bass head can out there, the M100 is sure to satisfy.
 This is purely a fun listen, but what surprised me was how detailed it is, being closed back and being a V-shaped signature.
 The bass has plenty of impact but really doesn’t get out of line which I really appreciated.
 Learn more: V-Moda Crossfade M100 Review!

-Beyerdynamic DT770.
-A similar sounding can to the DT990, this closed back beast is extremely well respected among audiophiles, and for good reason.
+- Beyerdynamic DT770.
+A similar-sounding can to the DT990, this closed-back beast is extremely well respected among audiophiles, and for good reason.
 It’s got an incredibly exciting sound and has plenty of bass for your needs.
 That’s really all there is to say.
 Learn more: Beyerdynamic DT770 Review!

-Audio Technica ATH M50/50x.
-Yeah I will still recommend these because they are extremely fun to listen to regardless of the hate they’ve gotten in the past few years.
+- Audio Technica ATH M50/50x.
+Yeah, I will still recommend these because they are extremely fun to listen to regardless of the hate they’ve gotten in the past few years.
 I’ve had a pair of M50’s since January of 2013, and they’re still going strong to this day.
 The 50x improved upon the sound by adding a detachable cable, more bass, and less harsh of a treble.
 All wins.
-I got a chance to try out a pair and the differences aren’t earth shattering, but they are there.
+I got a chance to try out a pair and the differences aren’t earth-shattering, but they are there.
 Learn more: Audio Technica ATH M50 Review!

-PSB M4U.
+- PSB M4U.
 Just ignore the weird name.
-These are fantastic for bass heavier genres, but have a more balanced sound than something like the M100.
+These are fantastic for bass heavier genres but have a more balanced sound than something like the M100.
 I enjoyed them so much upon demo, that I had a hard time even taking them off my head!
 Learn more: PSB M4U Review!

 Top Tier ($300 and beyond)

-Audeze Sine.
+- Audeze Sine.
 These headphones have some of the best instrument Timbre that I’ve personally heard.
 What is Timbre?
-I’m fully convinced that the Sine is one of the balanced headphones around, with a lot of detail and a smooth overall sound.
+I’m fully convinced that the Sine is one of the most balanced headphones around, with a lot of detail and a smooth overall sound.
 Learn more: Audeze Sine Review!!

-Audioquest Night Owl.
+- Audioquest Night Owl.
 An extremely fun headphone that sounds smooth, detailed, and is extremely comfortable with a great build.
 Learn more: Audioquest Night Owl Review!!

-Bowers & Wilkins P9.
+- Bowers & Wilkins P9.
 I didn’t like the P7 much and wasn’t expecting a lot out of the P9, but boy howdy do these puppies ever deliver.
 A marked improvement over their predecessors, the P9 cleans up the sound considerably, as it’s less stuffy, and the bass isn’t flabby or bloated.
 Learn more: Bowers & Wilkins P9 Review!!

-Sony MDR Z1R.
+- Sony MDR Z1R.
 Whew!
-It’s astounding how open this headphone sounds considering it’s closed.
+It’s astounding how open this headphone sounds considering it’s closed back.
 Perhaps one of the most natural signatures I’ve heard, music really comes to life while also not becoming overbearing.
 Learn more: Sony MDR Z1R Review!!

-Audeze LCD-X. Yup, this headphone is one of the best I’ve ever heard to be honest.
+- Audeze LCD-X. Yup, this headphone is one of the best I’ve ever heard, to be honest.
 Audeze really has nailed the perfect sound signature.
 Low, rumbling, coherent bass, perfect mid-range, and a darker treble make for an unbelievable listening experience.
 Learn more: Audeze LCD-X Review!!

-Focal Utopia.
+- Focal Utopia.
 This beast costs $4000 big ones, but is it worth it?
 Considering that it is the best and most natural headphone I’ve personally heard, the price may be justified.
 Would I pay it?
 It’s hard to say.
 I probably would not pay full retail but would shell out over a grand for it if I had the money.
 Learn more: Focal Utopia Review!!